skinemax/PhoenixAdult.bundle/postprocessing/README.md

 - Adds Scene ID to filename if necessary
 - Designed to make plex matching with this metadata agent work smoothly/automatically
 - Deletes leftover files and empty folders
-- Batch rename old collections (on windows)
+- Bulk rename old collections
 - Dry-Run option to test rename fucntionality